Anxiety and Panic Episodes Tips

-If you are prone to anxiety or even panic attacks - please note that I have been omitting panic only because it's actually just a more pronounced anxiety - it could be a good idea to try supplementing with two or three things that you can obtain from your health food store.
+If you are prone to anxiety or even panic attacks---please note that I have been omitting panic from the story only because it's actually just a more pronounced anxiety---it could be a good idea to try supplementing with two or three things that you can obtain from your health food store.

 One of them is magnesium glycinate or bi-glycinate, which is one of the most absorbable forms of this mineral.
 Many people are deficient in magnesium resulting with overactive sympathetic nervous system, anxiety, high blood pressure, insomnia, etc.

 It can be taken together with taurine, an amino acid which gives similar benefits of magnesium glycinate.
 Keeping possibly the best for the last, try lemon balm, a herbal remedy coming in both capsules or a tincture.
 Tincture may work better.